audioburst-labs/AudioburstPlayer-Android/README.md

 - preview the title, the show name,
 - play the playlist continuously in a background,
 - control the playlist from the locked screen,
-- plug the headphones or cast the audio to other devices via bluetooth.
+- plug the headphones or cast the audio to other devices via bluetooth,
+- see bursts list,
+- support dark/light theme.

+## Requirements
+- Android 5.1+

 ## Get Started